PGPAuth/PGPAuth_Spec/Specification.md

 The user-software MUST send the action in lowercase, the server-software SHOULD accept mixed-case actions (be strict in what you send but tolerant in what you receive).

+Server-software MUST NOT accept mulitple request with the same action and exact same timestamp signed with the same key.

 ## 4. Signing

 The Request is signed and transferred OpenPGP format.
 User-software MUST send the signed request with ASCII-Armor (not binary) and you SHOULD do a cleartext-signature (the plain request should be readable).